 Click or tap one of the titles below to download the corresponding document

-Green Infrastructure is one piece of the multi-tiered approach to meeting MMSD’s 2035 Vision for zero basement backups, zero overflows, and improved water quality.
+Green infrastructure is a key component to meeting MMSD’s 2035 Vision for zero basement backups, zero overflows, and improved water quality.

-Many urban communities incorporate green infrastructure along with the traditional grey infrastructure.
-This includes a range of effective, economical techniques that use what nature has taught us to manage water.
+The Milwaukee region weaves green and traditional grey infrastructure into a sustainable future.
+This includes a range of effective, economical techniques that use nature to manage water.

-MMSD has proposed an ultimate goal of eliminating all sewer overflows by the year 2035.
-Green infrastructure will be a critical component of meeting this goal, especially given the District’s heavy investment to date in grey infrastructure.
+MMSD has an ultimate goal of eliminating sewer overflows by 2035.
+Green infrastructure will be a critical component of meeting this goal, especially given the District’s heavy investments in grey infrastructure.

-This guidebook outlines the definitions of green and gray infrastructure and the commonly-cited types of green infrastructure that can be used on school grounds.
-Five schools in the MMSD region are featured as examples of how schools are using green infrastructure in their schoolyards.
+This guidebook outlines the commonly-cited types of green infrastructure that can be used on school grounds.
+Five schools in the MMSD region are featured as examples of how schools are using green infrastructure.

-In order to realize and sustain broad GI implementation across the MMSD service area, the region needs an implementable GI operation and maintenance (O&M) framework to cost-effectively protect and maintain GI benefits.
+To realize and sustain broad GI across the MMSD service area, the region needs to implement a GI operation and maintenance (O&M) framework to cost-effectively maintain GI benefits.